foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.6.2 - 2018/06/?? =

+* Compatibility - fix for themes which use wp_kses to show post content, like UnidashVersion By CactusThemes.
+It was preventing FV Player from working in these themes.

 = 6.6.2 - 2018/06/04 =

 * Bugfix - "Load FV Flowplayer JS everywhere" setting - was not loading HLS.js library at all